 The evolution of strategy and approach by these nonprofit technology companies represents a dynamic time in the sector.
 As a relative latecomer, Microsoft has the benefit of learning from successes and missteps of the two other key vendors in the space, Salesforce and Blackbaud.
 Salesforce, on the other hand, knows the market well and has made tremendous contributions to nonprofit technology in the past 12 years.
 With nearly 40 years in the market, Blackbaud also has its own unique foothold in the sector.

 Ultimately, your future technology strategy will likely be cross-platform, with a CRM solution at the center, augmented by best-of-breed point solutions from a variety of vendors and tied together through a BI tool.
 That’s why the Heller Consulting team keeps a close eye on Blackbaud, Salesforce, and Microsoft so we can help you find and implement the right combination of solutions to meet your goals.

-Learn more about today’s nonprofit technology landscape and what it means to your nonprofit: Download Survival of the Nimblest: Today’s Nonprofit Technology Environment
+Learn more about today’s nonprofit technology landscape and what it means to your nonprofit: Download At the Crossroads of Nonprofit Digital Transformation

 Join our Microsoft subscriber list to get the latest on what Microsoft is doing in the nonprofit sector as well as Microsoft tips from our consultants.